ostenst/BECCS-Stockholm/README.md

     pip install git+https://github.com/ostenst/Rhodium@master#egg=Rhodium

 To run the model, navigate to your BECCS-Stockholm directory and run controller.py in the terminal.
-If the model does not run, check other dependencies (e.g. numpy, numpy_financial, random, csv, openpyxl, matplotlib, Image).
+If the model does not run, check other dependencies (e.g. Graphviz, numpy, numpy_financial, random, csv, openpyxl, matplotlib, Image).
+You can also check the [Rhodium](https://github.com/Project-Platypus/Rhodium) for more installation information.
 In the controller.py file, sample size can be lowered (e.g. to 10 000) for fast model evaluations.

 [1] Hadjimichael A, et al. 2020 Rhodium: Python Library for Many-Objective Robust Decision Making and Exploratory Modeling.
 Journal of Open Research Software, 8: 12.
 DOI: https://doi.org/10.5334/jors.293